zentuit/soomla-ios-core/README.md

        [[StoreController getInstance] initializeWithStoreAssets:[[YourStoreAssetsImplementation alloc] init] andCustomSecret:@"[YOUR CUSTOM SECRET HERE]"];
       ```

     > The custom secret is your encryption secret for data saved in the DB.
-This secret is NOT the secret from step 4 (select a different value). **This change was introduced on Dec.
-26th, 2012 and if you already have android-store in your game you should pay attention to the "Game Secret" before you release an upgrade.
-Make sure the secret is exactly the same as what you had in the released version!!
-(If you never changed it in previous versions then it's probably "ChangeMe!!!")**
+This secret is NOT the secret from step 4 (select a different value).

     > Initialize `StoreController` ONLY ONCE when your application loads.